joeldmyers/js-808/README.md

 http://evening-bastion-13326.herokuapp.com/

+(note that the app is slow just because it's deployed to a free Heroku dyno)

 ## Getting Started

 Just to be safe, use NVM to switch to Node v12.
 Then run `npm i`, and then when that's done run `npm start`.